 In most of these situations, the bystanders are strangers: people who just happen to be on the scene.
 This is not always the case: the Kitty Genovese murder in New York, where watching neighbors failed to act in time to save her, has received much attention (and exaggeration) in the media.

-Fonagy and his colleagues have developed a four part program, Creating a Peaceful School Learning Environment (CAPSLE), applying the research findings to the school as a system and building skills in all youth and adults in that system.
-The program acknowledges that a social climate that allows bullying is co-created by the bully, victim and bystanders, and thus all must change to correct the problem.
+Fonagy and his colleagues have developed a four-part program, Creating a Peaceful School Learning Environment (CAPSLE), applying the research findings to the school as a system and building skills in all youth and adults in that system.
+The program acknowledges that a social climate that allows bullying is co-created by the bully, victim, and bystanders, and thus all must change to correct the problem.
 Youth, who will often need to deal with the situation without the intervention or support of the teacher or adult coach, need skills and responses they can immediately call on.
-Developed over the past two decade and tested in a number of elementary schools in the Midwest, CAPSLE addresses:
+Developed over the past two decades and tested in a number of elementary schools in the Midwest, CAPSLE addresses:

 Latane, B. & Nida, S. (1981).
 Ten years of research on group size and helping.
 Psychological Bulletin, 89(2), 308-324.

 Lickerman, A. (2010).
 The diffusion of responsibility.
 Psychology Today.
 Retrieved from http://www.psychologytoday.com/print/44011 October 24, 2010.